-Have you ever asked for feedback on online content that you’ve written before you felt comfortable or were ready to publish it?
-A blog post perhaps, or a page for our website.
+Have you ever asked for feedback on online content that you’ve written, before you felt comfortable or were ready to publish it?
+A blog post perhaps, or a page for our website?
 An e-book or content for the promotion of a new product or workshop?
 And has it ever happened to you that you got back so much feedback that was all useful, yet conflicting?

 There is a reason for that, and that is the secret of great feedback.
-By that I mean the secret of asking for feedback in order to get highly useful feedback.
+By that I mean the secret of asking for feedback in order to receive highly useful feedback.
 How does that sound?

 Asking for feedback to help you refine your online content, prior to publication, is always a smart idea.
-However, when you’re asking many people for feedback, this can leave your in a worse place… Every person you will ask general feedback from will do this according to his or her own values, skills, opinion and views about you, your product or service and your target audience.
-According to they perception.
-Giving a text to someone for feedback without a clear task, means that you have no control over what you will receive back.
+However, when you’re asking many people for feedback, this can leave you in a worse place… Every person you will ask general feedback from will do this according to his or her own values, skills, opinions and views about you, your product or service and your target audience.
+According to their perception.
+Giving a text to someone for feedback without a clear task, means that you have no control over what you will receive.
 Multiply that by the amount of people you have asked, and this will inevitably cause confusion and overwhelm.
 Where do you start?
 What will you take on board, how do you qualify the validity of the feedback, and how will you amend your text to create a great text at the end of that?
 My answers is: you won’t.
 You most likely will be in a worse place than you were before you asked for feedback.
 You will have to spend a lot of time to make sense of it all.

 What is the consequence of asking many people for generic feedback?

 Generic feedback for various people will create a sense of overwhelm.
 Now, you don’t just have your own text, but a whole host of comments, suggestions, corrections and tips, in a whole range of styles and voices.
-From my 14 years in the translation industry I know only too well what the results can be.
+From my 14 years in the translation industry I know only too well what the results of that can be.
 Feeling overwhelmed is never a good thing, as it clouds your clear judgment.
-This means that your editing job is has now become a big juggling act.
+This means that what was your editing job has now become a big juggling act.
 The end result will be a text with an inferior overall quality.
 Why?
 Because you won’t be able to see the wood for the trees.
 You have taken on board – regardless of how big a part – of the feedback you received and started amending your text.
-Then, you may well up with a mixture of styles, gaps in the logic, less congruency, and more doubts than you had before.
+Then, you may well end up with a mixture of styles, gaps in the logic, less congruency, and more doubts than you had before.
 And the affected congruency is almost always a nearly invisible result to you as the author, yet quite noticeable to the reader.
 You really want to avoid that.
 What you want is highly useful feedback, am I right?

 Having highly useful feedback that enhances your written content prior to publication is the goal you have in mind.
 So, with that clear goal in mind, you can take 10 these simple steps, you get what you need: